BS in Philosophy

 |Philosophy of Biology|

-Nine philosophy credits in any classes (excluding 4998 and 4999) not taken to meet other major requirements; but no more than three 1000-level courses may be used as philosophy electives.
+Nine philosophy credits in any courses not already taken to meet other major requirements, except for 4998 and 4999; but no more than three 1000-level philosophy courses may be used as philosophy electives.

 Below is a sample plan of study, semester by semester.
 A student's actual plan may vary, depending on his or her course choices and whether options are available.